 - Partners In Charge:Andrew Morris, Graham Stirk, Richard Rogers

-- Client:The British Land Company plc and Oxford
+- Client:The British Land Company plc

 - Country:United Kingdom